Provisional Government of Ireland (1922): Handover of Dublin Castle

-One of the earliest and most remarkable events in the short life of the Provisional Government was the handover of Dublin Castle to the Provisional Government.
+One of the earliest events in the short life of the Provisional Government was the handover of Dublin Castle to the Provisional Government.
 For centuries Dublin Castle was the symbol, as well as the citadel, of British rule in Ireland.
 The transfer of the Dublin Castle administration to the representatives of the Irish people was greatly welcomed in Dublin.
 It was regarded as a significant outward and visible sign that British rule was ending.
 The handover of Dublin Castle occurred on 16 January 1922.
 The following is a summary of the account of what happened provided by The Times:

 The following officiaI communique was afterwards issued from the Castle:

 On leaving the Castle the members of the Provisional Government again received a great ovation from a largely augmented crowd.
 They returned to the Mansion House from where the Chairman of the Provisional Government, Michael Collins issued the following statement (referring to nothing less than a surrender of the Castle):

 At the end of the day's events, the following telegram was sent from the King to the Lord Lieutenant of Ireland: